gpeterson406/GreenwoodBanner_Book/_book/01-preface.md

 confidence intervals in a couple of different ways.

-You will have two downloading activities to complete before you can do anything more than read this book^[I recorded a video that walks through the material on the following pages that is available here: https://camtasia.msu.montana.edu/Relay/Files/w76c139/RandRstudio_Final/RandRstudio_Final_-_20160715_130555_23.html in the digital version of the book.].
+You will have two downloading activities to complete before you can do anything more than read this book^[I recorded a video that walks through getting R and Rstudio installed on a PC available in the digital version [here]( https://camtasia.msu.montana.edu/Relay/Files/w76c139/R_Rstudio_Install/R_Rstudio_Install_-_20170808_152929_23.html).
+If you want to see them installed on a mac, you can try [this version](https://www.youtube.com/watch?v=GFImMj1lMRI).
+Or for either version, try searching youtube for "How to install R and Rstudio".
+].
 First, you need to download R. It is the engine that will do all the computing for us, but you will only interact with it once.
 Go to http://cran.rstudio.com and click on the "**Download R for...**" button that corresponds to your operating system.
-On the next page, click on "**base**" and then it will take you to a screen to download the most current version of R that is compiled for your operating system, something like "**Download R 3.3.1 for Windows**".
+On the next page, click on "**base**" and then it will take you to a screen to download the most current version of R that is compiled for your operating system, something like "**Download R 3.4.1 for Windows**".
 Click on that link and then open the file you downloaded.
 You will need to select your preferred language (choose English so your instructor can help you), then hit "**Next**" until it starts to unpack and install the program (all the base settings will be fine).
 After you hit "**Finish**" you will not do anything further with R directly.

 Second, you need to download RStudio.
 It is an enhanced interface that will make interacting with R less frustrating.
-To download RStudio, go to http://www.rstudio.com/products/rstudio/download/ and select the correct version under
+To download RStudio, go near the bottom of  https://www.rstudio.com/products/rstudio/download/ and select the correct version under
 "Installers for Supported Platforms" for your operating system.
 Download and then install RStudio using the installer.
 From this point forward, you should only open RStudio; it provides your interface with R. Note that both R and RStudio